-- 2.3 The ALRB is firm specific, and scaled relative to systemic buffers.
-Where applicable to a firm, the ALRB and related reporting and disclosure requirements will be set by the PRA using its powers under section 55M of the Financial Services and Markets Act (2000), and will incorporate the ALRB Model Requirements.
-Where applicable to an approved holding company, the ALRB and related reporting and disclosure requirements will be set by the PRA using its powers under section 192C of the Financial Services and Markets Act (2000), and will incorporate the ALRB Model Requirements.
-Where a firm is subject to both a G-SII buffer and an O-SII buffer on the same basis of consolidation, the higher of the two buffers shall apply for the purpose of calculating the ALRB. - 2.3A The PRA considers that ring-fenced body (RFB) group risk may arise when an RFB is subject to the ALRB at the level of the RFB sub-group, but the consolidated group is either not subject to the ALRB, or its consolidated ALRB rate is lower than the ALRB rate applicable to the RFB sub-group.
+2.3 The ALRB is firm-specific and scaled in proportion to systemic buffers.
+The Leverage Ratio - Capital Requirements and Buffers Part of the PRA Rulebook sets out the calculation of the ALRB and the related obligations when systemic buffers are set by the PRA.
+The Disclosure (CRR) Part and the Reporting (CRR) Part of the PRA Rulebook set out the disclosure and reporting obligations when an ALRB is set.
+Where a firm is subject to both a G-SII buffer and an O-SII buffer on the same basis of consolidation, the higher of the two buffers shall apply for the purpose of calculating the ALRB.

+2.3A The PRA considers that ring-fenced body (RFB) group risk8 may arise when an RFB is subject to the ALRB at the level of the RFB sub-group,9 but the consolidated group is either not subject to the ALRB, or its consolidated ALRB rate is lower than the ALRB rate applicable to the RFB sub-group.
 The PRA expects firms to take this RFB group risk into account by holding additional capital (the 'Leverage Ratio Group Add-on') on a consolidated basis.
 This is to ensure there is sufficient capital within the consolidated group, and distributed appropriately across it, to address both global systemic risks and domestic systemic risks.
 Where the ALRB applicable on a sub-consolidated basis for the RFB sub-group is higher than the RFB sub-group's share of the ALRB on a consolidated basis, the difference will generally be reflected in the Leverage Ratio Group Add-on, in order to take account of the associated RFB group risk at the consolidated group level.
 The PRA calculates the 'Leverage Ratio Group Add-on' as the positive difference between the ALRB set for the RFB at a subconsolidated level, and (if any) the ALRB set for the consolidated group at a consolidated level, scaled by the relative size of the RFB sub-group in terms of its LEM.
 This add-on is expressed in percentage points.
 The ALRB is floored at zero.
 The formula is as follows: